Paint Branch: Recreation

 There are two trails along the Paint Branch stream which holistically make up the Paint Branch Trail.
 One is a 3-mile hard surface trail in Montgomery County that runs from Martin Luther King Jr. Recreational Park to Fairland Road with a trail extension in progress to take the trail to Old Columbia Pike.
-The other is part of the Anacostia Tributary Trail System in Prince Georges County and goes from Lake Artemesia to Cherry Hill Road.
+The other is part of the Anacostia Tributary Trail System in Prince George's County and goes from Lake Artemesia to Cherry Hill Road.